 Accessing deceased spouse bank account – What happens to a deceased person’s bank account?

-At PKWA Probate Law, we provide guidance for clients after the death of a loved one.
-Family members do not know what they should do, and are naturally confused and upset during this difficult time.
+At PKWA Probate Law, we provide legal guidance for clients after the death of a loved one.
+Commonly, family members do not know what they should do during this difficult time.
 They usually want to know: “How do I gain access his assets to pay the bills?”

 PKWA Law one of the largest specialist family probate law firms in Singapore.
 After your loved one’s death, we help you to deal with the legal aspects of the deceased estate.
 We help you to unlock the assets belonging to the deceased so that you and your family can have access to the bank accounts, stocks, properties and other assets and distribute them to the rightful beneficiaries.

-To access the deceased’s bank accounts, you must first check if your spouse had left behind a will when he died.
+To access the deceased’s bank accounts, the first thing you need to check is if your spouse had left behind a will when he died.

 If a person dies without a will